 Storage

 Store this soup covered in the fridge for up to 3 days.
 You can reheat it on the stovetop or in the microwave.
-To avoid the cream curdling, don’t let it come to a boil when reheating.
+To avoid the cream curdling, reheat it gently until it’s steaming and starting to bubble around the outside but isn’t boiling.

 There are quite a few different ways that you can thicken this chowder!